HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 The typical use case is expected to be one where an EMR retrieves data from a health plan for one or more providers using automated service functions.
-The retrieving system or service, such as an EMR, is presumed to have implemented Role-based access to ensure that only authenticated abd authorized personnel, or systems, have access to the retrieved data.
+The retrieving system or service, such as an EMR, is presumed to have implemented Role-based access to ensure that only authenticated and authorized personnel, or systems, have access to the retrieved data.

 It is recommended that, at a minimum, health plans create Member Attribution Lists using the NPI data for the Rendering Provider.
-Health plans **MAY** choose to construct alternative or additional, Attribution Lists that cover more than one provider, for example by creating an Attribution list for all providers at a specific facility.
+Health plans **MAY** choose to construct alternative or additional Attribution Lists that cover more than one provider, for example by creating an Attribution list for all providers at a specific facility.